 Manuel’s parents are seeking help for his hospitalization assistance around the village and which I also extended my contribution.

 Without seeing the boy, I requested the mother to inform me about the hospitalization.
-I waited them to return for an update but they never came back.
+I waited for them to return for an update but they never came back.

 The parent’s absence has prompted me to give a call Dr. Hermo who for information about Manuel, through the physician I learned that the boy was having a high fever and his left thigh was in bad shape.

-The doctor had asked the parents to sign the paper, having penniless the poor parents were in big trouble for their son’s health condition, although very sick Manuel was not admitted in the hospital.
+The doctor had asked the parents to sign the paper, having penniless the poor parents were in big trouble for their son’s health condition, although very sick Manuel was not admitted to the hospital.

-Immediately i asked my mother to look for an errand to see the parents of Manuel to convince them to bring back the boy to the hospital.
+Immediately I asked my mother to look for an errand to see the parents of Manuel to convince them to bring back the boy to the hospital.

 Manuel was admitted to the hospital that night but I only visited him a day after the graduation and saw his miserable condition.

 The doctor has advised me that Manuel needs to undergo a dialysis – his creatinine was measured at 450, his kidneys are malfunctioning that caused the swelling of his thigh.

 There is no option left, but to pull-out Manuel from the Gubat hospital and have him transferred to another hospital in Sorsogon City where a dialysis machine is available.